 Burton Malkiel

-Malkiel is describing the notion of “pricing in” the future value of an asset into its current price.
+Malkiel describes the notion of “pricing in” the future value of an asset into its current price.
 The more confident we are about the future, the more accurately today’s price will reflect that presumed future.
 Read that again.

 How would this actually play out?
-How does the market “already account for that presumed recovery?”
-It gets confusing, and quickly.
+How would the market “already account for that presumed recovery?”
+It gets confusing.
+It’s pretzel logic.

-If markets always recover, then the recovery would always be priced in.
+If market recovery was a rule of nature, then the recovery would always be priced in.
 Thus, stocks would never drop in the first place.
 If stocks never drop, then they’re guaranteed to only increase.
 If they only increase, then there’s no risk involved in investing.
 If there’s no risk, then there should be no return.
-And if there’s no return…well, what’s the point of investing?
+And if there’s no return, what’s the point of investing?

 Whoa.
 That’s circular.
 But circular in the way that M.C.
 Escher’s Waterfall is circular.
 We end up where we started, but while turning the world upside-down.

-The more people who believe JL’s claim, the more likely the claim will render false in actuality.
+The more people who believe JL’s claim, the more likely the claim will be rendered false in actuality.

 Instead, we need to realize that the risk of permanent loss is one of the driving factors behind stocks’ returns.
-“Guarantees” lessen those returns.
+If stock returns were guaranteed – like a Treasury bond – then they wouldn’t outperform Treasury bonds over long periods of time.
+The more guaranteed an investment return, the lower that return must be.

-People doubting that markets will recover is synonymous with, “Markets are risky.”
+People doubting that markets will recover are synonymous with “Markets are risky.”
 If stocks are deemed risky, investors will demand higher rewards.
-And over time, any diverse stock portfolio would see high enough returns to sufficiently recover from any correction.
+Over time, any diverse stock portfolio would see high enough returns to recover sufficiently from any correction.

-This would play out over and over again, as we’ve seen throughout stock history.
+This would play out repeatedly, as we’ve seen throughout stock history.
 This is why markets have always recovered in the past!
 They recover only because of the risk they might not recover.

-But as soon as faith in those recoveries becomes too universal, the market would never drop in the first place—after all, who would ever sell knowing that recovery is guaranteed?
+But as soon as faith in those recoveries becomes too universal, the market would never drop in the first place.
+After all, who would ever sell their stocks – driving down prices – if they knew that recovery was guaranteed?
+It doesn’t make sense.
 If no one sells, prices don’t fall.
 No fall, no recovery.

 It’s pretzel logic.
 A self-defeating prophecy.
 But it’s a fun, tiny nuanced idea that ought to intrigue JL and his readership, and anyone else curious about markets, risk, pricing, and our investment future.